leogaggl/betterforboothby/content/blog/4-gaming-agrifood-lobby.md

 banner = "img/blog/theenmoy-52621945492.jpg"
 authors = ["Leo Gaggl"]
-series = ["Who Really Decides?"] description = "From pokies to prices at the checkout, we look at the powerful gambling and supermarket lobbies and how they shape our daily lives in Boothby."
+series = ["Who Really Decides?"] description = "From pokies to prices at the checkout, we look at the powerful gambling and supermarket lobbies and how they shape our daily lives in the Electorate of Boothby."
 +++

 **Series: Who Really Decides? – Taking Back Our Community’s Voice**